Frequently Asked Questions

 Do I need to prove German language proficiency?

 You don't need to prove German language skills within the application, since MIBAS is taught in English.
-All applicants have to prove English language proficency with one of the accepted certificates.
+All applicants must have a very good command of English.
+The study aptitude tests, proof of which must be provided within the application (see Admissions), must be conducted in English.

 I have not studied a Bachelor in Business Administration.
 Can I apply nevertheless?

-Is a GMAT / GRE / TM-WISO required for the application?
+Is a GMAT / GRE /GTEBS (formerly TM-WISO) required for the application?

 Could you check my documents in advance and give feedback on my eligibilty?